bgrimstad/splinter/README.md

 ##Multivariate-Splines
-Multivariate-Splines is a function approximation library with various multivariate splines implemented in C++.
+Multivariate-Splines is a function approximation library implementing various multivariate splines in C++.
 It contains the following implementations:

-1. a speedy and general implementation of the tensor product [B-spline](http://en.wikipedia.org/wiki/B-spline), and
+1. a speedy implementation of the tensor product [B-spline](http://en.wikipedia.org/wiki/B-spline), and
 2. a simple implementation of [radial basis function splines](http://en.wikipedia.org/wiki/Radial_basis_function), including the [thin plate spline](http://en.wikipedia.org/wiki/Thin_plate_spline).

 The B-spline may approximate any multivariate function sampled on a grid.
 The user may construct a linear (degree 1) or cubic (degree 3) spline that interpolates the data.
 The B-spline is constructed from the samples by solving a linear system.
 A modern desktop computer limits the number of samples to about 100 000 when constructing a B-spline - evaluation of the spline is very fast due to the local support property of B-splines.